Anxiety and Depression Associated With Burden in Caregivers of Patients With Brain Metastases.

 IMPLICATIONS FOR NURSING: The identification and management of caregiver burden are important considerations for a comprehensive cancer care program.
 Addressing the needs of the cancer caregiver, who is at heightened risk for various psychological, physical, financial, and social problems, is increasingly vital.

 Saria, Marlon G; Courchesne, Natasia S; Evangelista, Lorraine; Carter, Joshua L; MacManus, Daniel A; Gorman, Mary Kay; Nyamathi, Adeline M; Phillips, Linda R; Piccioni, David E; Kesari, Santosh; and Maliski, Sally L, "Anxiety and Depression Associated With Burden in Caregivers of Patients With Brain Metastases."
 (2017).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 483.